last modified March 20, 2021 , 2019

 Clement arms also produced a large variety of small guns and revolvers, including this tiny .22 short baby, under 4 inches stem to stern

-Debouxthay's velodogs looked much like those made by other manufacturers but differed in two significant way.
+Debouxthay's velodogs can be identified by the initials DD over the letters BL and looked much like those made by other manufacturers but differed in two significant way.
 First, the safety was hammer mounted.
 When the safety lever was pulled back it also locked the hammer and firing pin in a safe position away from the receiver.